Department website: http://specialed.wvu.edu

 Provisional status allows the student an opportunity to remediate deficiencies in grade point average or other requirements in order to achieve regular status.
 Deficiencies must be made up by the deadline set in the admission letter.

 The individual who has earned a baccalaureate degree from a regionally accredited college or university but who does not seek certification or a master’s degree may be admitted as a non-degree student.
-This status allows the student to take courses for additional endorsement to the professional teaching certificate and/or for professional development and/or personal growth.
+This status allows the student to take a limited number of courses for additional endorsement to the professional teaching certificate and/or for professional development and/or personal growth.

 Additional Requirements for International Students